theopn/theovim/src/theovim-docs/theovim-info.md

 - Tab-related keybindings:
   - <leader>1-9
   - <leader>n prompts the user with a buffer to create a new tab with
+  - <leader>x prompts the user with a buffer to delete

 ## Version 2023.02.23